 - HIST 4900 (pre-req.
 HIST 3090): Research Capstone: Special Studies In History (3)

-A complete list of the History Department's courses can be downloaded here.
+Download a complete list of the History Department's courses.

 Sample Road Maps to Graduation